Julian

 Coal Harbour

-Stretching between Canada Place and Stanley Park, this peaceful waterfront area contains a mix of residential and commercial buildings.
+Stretching between Canada Place and Stanley Park, Coal Harbour is a peaceful waterfront area that contains a mix of residential and commercial buildings.

-The area is most known for the striking juxtaposition between its large glass condominium towers and the peaceful tranquility of Burrard Inlet.
+The Coal Harbour is most known for the striking juxtaposition between its large glass condominium towers and the peaceful tranquillity of Burrard Inlet.

 Gastown and Chinatown

-However, due to the sheer abundance of attractions in these historic neighbourhoods we’ve elected to grant them the special attention they deserve.
+However, due to the abundance of attractions in these historic neighbourhoods, we’ve elected to grant them the special attention they deserve.

-You can get free visitor tips, things to do as well as food and nightlife options.
+You can get free visitor tips, things to do, food, and nightlife options by clicking the links below:

 Looking for Things to Do in Downtown Vancouver?

-I want to invite you to write me in the comments below with what you’re looking for – that way I can give you custom advice.
+I invite you to write me in the comments below with what you want.
+That way, I can give you custom advice for your travels.